-- (1) Except as otherwise prescribed by the Lieutenant Governor in Council or provided in the Bylaws, the Council must appoint a chair of a Committee in accordance with the process and merit-based selection principles prescribed by the Lieutenant Governor in Council pursuant to section 25(1) of the PGA [Selection principles and criteria]. - (2) Except as otherwise prescribed by the Lieutenant Governor in Council or provided in the Bylaws, the Council may appoint a vice-chair of a Committee in accordance with the process and merit-based selection principles prescribed by the Lieutenant Governor in Council pursuant to section 25(1) of the PGA [Selection principles and criteria]. - (3) Any vice-chair appointed pursuant to subsection (2) may assume the role of chair in the following situations: - (a) whenever the chair is unavailable to act, but not for a term that is longer than the remainder of the term of the chair; - (b) whenever there is no chair appointed, until a chair is appointed by the Council or the term of the vice-chair expires. - (4) At a meeting of a Committee, if neither the chair nor any vice-chair of the Committee attends the meeting in person or by Electronic Means at its appointed time, the Committee members may choose one of their number to chair the meeting. - (5) A Registrant without the ability to engage in Reserved Practice pursuant to the PGA and Bylaws is not eligible for appointment to any Committee.
+- (1) Except as otherwise prescribed by the Lieutenant Governor in Council or provided in the Bylaws, the Council must appoint a chair of a Committee in accordance with the process and merit-based selection principles prescribed by the Lieutenant Governor in Council pursuant to section 25(1) of the PGA [Selection principles and criteria]. - (2) Except as otherwise prescribed by the Lieutenant Governor in Council or provided in the Bylaws, the Council may appoint a vice-chair of a Committee in accordance with the process and merit-based selection principles prescribed by the Lieutenant Governor in Council pursuant to section 25(1) of the PGA [Selection principles and criteria]. - (3) Any vice-chair appointed pursuant to subsection (2) may assume the role of chair in the following situations: - (a) whenever the chair is unavailable to act, but not for a term that is longer than the remainder of the term of the chair; - (b) whenever there is no chair appointed, until a chair is appointed by the Council or the term of the vice-chair expires. - (4) At a meeting of a Committee, if neither the chair nor any vice-chair of the Committee attends the meeting in person or by Electronic Means at its appointed time, the Committee members may choose one of their number to chair the meeting. - (5) The Council must appoint the members of each Committee. - (6) For each Regulatory Committee, the Council must appoint Professional Registrants to constitute a majority of the Regulatory Committee members.

-- (6) A member, a vice-chair, or a chair of a committee who ceases to be a Registrant In Good Standing is no longer eligible to serve on the Committee and must be removed from the Committee by Council. - (7) A Committee member serves on a Committee at the pleasure of the Council and may be removed by the Council from a Committee without prior notice to the Committee member.
+- (7) If the composition of a Regulatory Committee changes such that Professional Registrants no longer constitute a majority of Regulatory Committee members, the Regulatory Committee may continue to operate and carry out its business without a majority of Professional Registrants for up to one year. - (8) A member, a vice-chair, or a chair of a Committee who is an individual Registrant and whose registration has been suspended or cancelled is terminated from the Committee effective the start date of the suspension or cancellation. - (9) A Committee member serves on a Committee at the pleasure of the Council and may be removed by the Council from a Committee before the expiry of their term of office without prior notice to the Committee member.